History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 5 slide

-Karl Ivanovich (Karl-Ludwig) Gablitz became famous for scientific expeditions across Russia.
+Karl Ivanovich (Karl-Ludwig) Gablitz became famous for his scientific expeditions across Russia.
 Author of the first scientific description nature of the Crimean peninsula.
-"Physical Description of the Tauride Region..." was translated and published in French, English and German.
+“Physical Description of the Tauride Region...” was translated and published in French, English and German.

 6 slide

-Peter Simon (Peter-Simon) Pallas laid the foundation for the study of the Crimean flora, having completed the work “The List of Wild Plants of Crimea” in 1797 (969 species are described).
-The scientist was the initiator of laying the Nikitsky Botanical Garden, vineyards and orchards in the Sudak and Solnechnaya valleys, founded the Salgirka park in Simferopol.
+Peter Simon (Peter-Simon) Pallas initiated the study of the Crimean flora, completing in 1797 the work “List of wild plants of the Crimea” (969 species are described).
+In honor of the geographer, one of the species of Crimean pine was named Pallas pine.
+The scientist was the initiator of the foundation of the Nikitsky Botanical Garden, vineyards and gardens in the Sudak and Solnechnaya valleys, and founded the Salgirku park in Simferopol.

 7 slide